 Course.
 Dinner.
 Entree.

 Makes.
-A 75 pound hog will yield about 35 pounds of edible pork, enough to make about 70 pulled pork sandwiches and feed about 50 people depending on what else you are serving, average age, gender, time of day, and available alcohol.
+A 75 pound dressed hog (a dressed hog is a hog that is gutted) will yield about 35 pounds of edible pork, enough to make about 70 pulled pork sandwiches and feed about 50 people depending on what else you are serving, average age, gender, time of day, and available alcohol.

 Takes.
 This will take 2 to 3 hours to prep the pig and the pit.
 Then about 9 hours for a 75 pounder to cook